-We welcome patrons with a disability or who are less-abled and will support your attendance in any way we can however it’s worth remembering that this is a concert in a very remote area and while we’ll do everything we can, some of the disability facilities and surfaces you might see in an urban area might not be possible.
+We welcome patrons with a disability or accessibility requirements and will support your attendance in any way we can however it’s worth remembering that this is a concert in a very remote area and while we’ll do everything we can, some of the disability facilities and surfaces you might see in an urban area might not be possible.
 We’ll do our best.

 You need to register to camp in the disability camping area and use the disability access gate to the concert seating area.
 Please read the information below before your register.
 Private information will be treated in accordance with the Privacy Act 1988.

 - The surface of the ground at the camping area and the pathways that lead to the concert area is sandy and can be rough under foot.
 There are occasional depressions and holes where the lake bed has dried out and cracked.
 Due to the nature of the site at this remote area we are unable to provide surfaces and pathways that meet the disability standards you might find in city areas.

 - Vehicles with a government-issued disability parking permit can camp in the disability camping area that is approximately 200m from the concert seating area.

 - If camped in the disability camping area you will be issued with a Transit Permit to allow you to drop off passengers at the concert area disability access gate (south side of the stage) and return to park at your camp or the day parking area (no parking permitted at the drop off area).
 If the driver has a disability permit for mobility reasons contact us and we’ll work out a solution.

 - Campers in the disability camping area are allowed one additional vehicle with friends or family (without a disability permit) to camp with them.